lkoskela/maven-build-utils/README.md

   to the whole build's execution.
 * The listed percentage for a _goal_ represents that goal's contribution to the phase's execution.

+# OOPS!

+Oh yeah, in order for that stuff in your POM to actually work, Maven needs to find the artifact somewhere.
+At this time the extension isn't published to the public Maven repositories so you'll have to install it locally by:

+1. `git clone git@github.com:lkoskela/maven-build-utils.git`
+2. `cd maven-build-utils ; mvn install`

+Once you have installed maven-build-utils to your local repository (`$HOME/.m2`) that thing in your POM should start working.

+Good luck!

 # LICENSE